karimshalapy/bloom/README.md

 - Adds the minimum order quantity to the cart if the quantity is less than the minimum order quantity.
 - Switches the add to cart button into increment and decrement if item is in cart already with live cart update.
 - Fetch products data from the dummy-json website.
+- A clear cart button that clears the cart from all the line items in it.

 ## Extra Miles